DrSAR/Graduate2017/README.md

 ## Research proposal (maximum 2 pages including graphs and images)

 All applicants provide a detailed description of a proposed research project for the degree for which you are applying:  i.e. the scope of the Master's thesis is smaller than of a doctoral dissertation.
 We will be judging you on the quality of your plan and your presentation.
-You are not bound to pursue this particular topic at UBC.
+You are not bound to pursue this particular project at UBC.

 Be as specific as possible.
 Provide background information to position your proposed research within the context of the current knowledge in the field.
 State the objectives, hypothesis, research question and your specific role.
 Outline the experimental or theoretical approach to be taken (citing literature pertinent to the proposal), the methods and procedures to be used and the contribution of the project to the advancement of knowledge.